 Everyone gets a photo of horseback riding on the beach!

-When the trail ride was over, we rode back to the beach where we hopped off our horse and went back to the waiting area to return our helmets and change into swimsuits (if you wish)
+When the trail ride was over, we rode back to the beach where we hopped off our horses and went back to the waiting area to return our helmets and change into swimsuits (if you wish).